yeg003/udacity-landing-page-project/README.md

-Multi-section landing page, with a dynamically updating navigational menu based on the amount of content that is added to the page. second project from Udacity's Front-end developer nano degree program, built with HTML, CSS and JavaScript.
+Multi-section landing page, with a dynamically smooth scrolling updating navigational menu based on the amount of content that is added to the page  second project from Udacity's Front-end developer nano degree program, built with HTML, CSS and JavaScript.